spacetelescope/monitor-framework/docs/source/advanced_monitors.rst

 Advanced Monitor Options
 ========================
 In :doc:`creating_monitors` we outlined how to create a very simple monitor that produces a simple plot.
-In this section we will dive into options available for creating a more complex monitor.
+In this section we will dive into options available for creating a more complex Monitor.

 .. note::

-    There are no further options for creating new data models, and so the previous section should be referenced for the creation of new data models.
+    There are no further options for creating DataModels, and so the previous section should be referenced for the creation of new DataModels.

 Running the monitoring steps manually
 -------------------------------------
 If there is a need to run the monitoring steps manually, ``BaseMonitor`` includes the following methods that can be called independently:

-- ``initialize_data``: retrieve data defined by the data model set the data attribute, set labels.
+- ``initialize_data``: retrieve data defined by the data model set the data attribute, create hover text.
 - ``run_analysis``: execute the track method, find outliers if defined, set notifications.
-- ``plot``: plot the plotly figure object (creates the html output)
+- ``plot``: create the plotly figure (creates the html output)
+- ``write_figure``: save the plotly figure to an html file.
-- ``notify``: sends notification email
+- ``notify``: send notifications

 .. note::

-    If the monitoring steps are run individually, ``initialize_data`` must be executed first, followed by ``run_analysis``.
+    If the monitoring steps are run individually, they must be executed in logical order.
+    For example, ``initialize_data`` must be executed first, followed by ``run_analysis`` if the intent is to only execute the analysis portion of the monitor.

 Notifications
 -------------